Dias: Dynamic Rewriting of Pandas Code: Evaluation

 We further show that \code{modin} uses memory resources (RAM and disk) aggressively, with results in Figure \ref{fig:modin_nb_mem} \footnote{The only way we found to measure \code{modin}'s memory consumption somewhat reliably was using \code{ray memory}, which however was still unreliable and very slow to query.
-We could not obtain memory measurements for 2 notebooks.}.
+We could not obtain memory measurements for 1 notebook.}.
 When deploying \code{modin} exclusively across multiple servers, it is generally acceptable to use all the available hardware resources.
-However, many of the users of ad-hoc EDA workloads have limited hardware resources, further highlighting the deployment issues with \code{modin}.
+However, many of the users of ad-hoc EDA workloads have limited hardware resources, further highlighting the deployment issues with \code{modin}. \revis{In fact, if we run \code{modin} across all 20 notebooks, it consumes up to 250GB when \code{pandas} and \system{} consume less than 5GB}.
 Note that \system{}, (like \code{pandas}), makes no use of the disk.